ryanrclewis/saintstombs/content/saints/regions/italy.md

 Marzabotto, Province of Bologna, Emilia-Romagna region

-- Sacrario dei Caduti di Marzabotto/Shrine of the Fallen of Marzabotto
+- Chiesa parrocchiale dei Santi Giuseppe e Carlo/Sacrario di Marzabotto/Marzabotto War Memorial (in the crypt of the Church of Ss.
+Joseph & Charles) (Via Aldo Moro, 2A)

   - Servant of God Ubaldo Marchioni, priest, d.
 9/29/1944